mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 1. Log onto MongoDB Charts

-2. If you haven't done so already, create a chart on any dashboard that you would like to embed.
+2. If you haven't done so already, create a chart you would like to embed on any dashboard.

 3. Go to the Data Sources tab on the left navigation column.
 Find the data source that you are using on the chart, and choose External Sharing Options from the ... menu.
 Make sure that embedding is enabled for this data source and select '**Authenticated Embedding Only**'